Coherent-Partners/spark-ts-sdk/docs/readme.md

 ### Spark URI Locator

-You may notice by now that the `folder` and `service` when combined together form a base identifier to locate a resource in the Spark platform for a particular environment and tenant.
+You may notice by now that `folder` and `service` when combined together form a base identifier to locate a resource in the Spark platform for a particular environment and tenant.
 I term this _Spark URI Locator_.

-Given that the locator may be part of both the final URL or the request payload, it is recommended to use non-URL encoded strings when referring its identifiers.
+Given that this locator may be part of either the final URL or the request payload, it is recommended to use plain strings (i.e., non-URL encoded) when referring to these identifiers.
 The SDK will take care of encoding them when necessary.
-Otherwise, you risk encountering issues when trying to locate a resource.
+Otherwise, you risk running into issues when trying to locate a resource.

-Let's say you want to execute a Spark service using the `my folder` and `my service` identifiers.
+For instance, executing a Spark service using these identifiers

+- folder => `my folder` (when encoded => `my%20folder`)
+- service => `my service` (when encoded => `my%20service`)

+can be tricky if they are URL encoded.
+See in the example below how the URI loccator formed by these identifiers can be used in different contexts:

 ```ts
 const folder = 'my%20folder'; // encoding equivalent to 'my folder'